How to Apply Statuary and Patina Finish to Copper – Austral Wright Metals

 Artificial patinas for architectural applications such as copper roofs, grilles, and statues have an inherent requirement which dictates that the solution has to be one which can be brushed or sprayed because of the large surface areas normally involved.

-The copper surfaces to be colored must be clean, as any dirt, oil or grease on the surface will interfere with the chemical action of the solution.
-This involves removal of the residual film of oil left on copper and brass sheets from mill rolling operations, and fingerprints and dirt deposited on the surface during handling and installation.
+The copper surfaces to be coloured must be clean, as any dirt, oil or grease on the surface will interfere with the chemical action of the solution.
+This involves the removal of the residual film of oil left on copper and brass sheets from mill rolling operations, and fingerprints and dirt deposited on the surface during handling and installation.

 Follow cleaning with a thorough rinsing to remove all traces of the cleaning compound.
 If cleaning has been properly done, the rinsing water will spread uniformly without beading (the formation of globular droplets); in other words, the water should wet the copper surface uniformly.
 If necessary, cleaning should be repeated until this condition is obtained.

 Oxide film on the copper will cause poor adherence of the patina.
 Copper roofs that have weathered for six months or more should have the oxide film removed before the colouring operations start.
 This is done by swabbing the surface with a cold, 5%-10% solution of sulfuric acid.
 The operator must wear rubber gloves and take care to prevent spilling any acid on himself or on adjacent wood or stonework.
 Immediately after this swabbing, the surface should again be thoroughly rinsed with clean water.
 This should leave a roof surface, whether old or new, in good condition for colouring.

 Of the three basic processes for accelerated patina formation, one uses a sulfate solution and two utilize chloride salts.
 Their formulas are as follows: